September 2021 – present Boston University, Boston, MA

 Honors and Awards

-Fall 2019 -present Graduate Student Assistantship, Villanova University
+Fall 2019 -2021 Graduate Student Assistantship, Villanova University

 Summer 2020 Villanova Graduate Research Fellowship for Summer 2020